StanfordVL/keto/README.md

 ```bash
 python main.py --mode discr_keypoint --data_path data/data_push.hdf5 --gpu GPU_ID
 ```
-The VAE can produce keypoint candidates from the input point cloud, while the evaluation network can score the candidates to select the best one as output.
+The VAE produces keypoint candidates from the input point cloud, while the evaluation network scores the candidates to select the best one as output.
 The above two commands can be run in parallel to save time.
 After training, we merge the VAE and the evaluator as a keypoint predictor for the pushing task:
 ```bash
 python merge.py --model keypoint --vae runs/vae/vae_keypoint_push_120000 --discr runs/discr/discr_keypoint_push_120000 --output models/cvae_keypoint_push
 ```